Feliformia: Extant families

-There are seven extant families, twelve subfamilies, 56 genera and 114 species in the Feliformia suborder.
+Seven families are extant, with 12 subfamilies, 56 genera, and 114 species in the Feliformia suborder.
 They range natively across all continents except Australia and Antarctica.
-Most species are arboreal or semi-arboreal ambush hunters.
-Target prey varies based on the species size and available food sources (with the larger species feeding mainly on small mammals and the smallest species feeding on insects or invertebrates).
+Most species are arboreal or semiarboreal ambush hunters.
+Target prey vary based on the species size and available food sources (with the larger species feeding mainly on small mammals and the smallest species feeding on insects or invertebrates).

 An overview of each family is provided here.
 For detailed taxa and descriptions of the species in each family, follow the links to other articles and external references.

 Family Eupleridae (the "Malagasy carnivorans") includes fossa, falanouc, Malagasy civet and Malagasy mongooses, all of which are restricted to the island of Madagascar.
 The eight species in the family exhibit significant variations in form.
 These differences initially led to the species in this family sharing common names with, and being placed in the different families of, apparently more similar species on the mainland (e.g. civets and mongoose).
 However, phylogenetic analysis of DNA provides strong evidence that all Malagasy carnivorans evolved from a single common ancestor that was a herpestid (Yoder et al. 2003).
 Phylogenetic analysis supports this view and places all of the Malagasy carnivorans in the family Eupleridae.

 The differences in form make it difficult to concisely summarise the species in this family.
 The range in size is as diverse as the range in form, with smaller species at less than 500 g (1 lb) and the largest species at up to 12 kg (26 lb).
 Some have retractile or semi-retractile claws (the fossa and the Malagasy civet) and others do not (the falanouc and Malagasy mongooses).
 They all tend to have slender bodies and pointed rostra (except the fossa, which has a blunt snout).
 Diet varies with size and form of the species and, like their mainland counterparts, ranges from small mammals, insects and invertebrates through to crustaceans and molluscs.

 Family Felidae (cats) are the most widespread of the "cat-like" carnivorans.
 There are 41 extant species, and all but a few have retractile claws.
-This family is represented on all continents except Australia (where domestic cats have been introduced) and the Antarctic.
+This family is represented on all continents except for Australia (where domestic cats have been introduced) and Antarctica.
 The species vary in size from the tiny black-footed cat (Felis nigripes) at only 2 kg (4.5 lb) to the tiger (Panthera tigris) at 300 kg (660 lb).
 Diet ranges from large to small mammals, birds and insects (depending on species size).